 1. Data Warehousing

 Data warehousing involves integrating, rearranging, and consolidating massive volumes of data captured within disparate systems to maintain a single source of truth.
-Businesses are increasingly shifting toward cloud data warehouses, such as Amazon Redshift and Snowflake, to manage copious amounts of data effectively.
+Businesses are increasingly shifting towards cloud data warehouses, such as Amazon Redshift and Snowflake, to manage copious amounts of data effectively.

-ETL is an essential step in the data warehousing process as it allows businesses to consolidate data from multiple sources into a single repository.
+ETL is an essential step in data warehousing as it allows businesses to consolidate data from multiple sources into a single repository.
 Through ETL, the source data is prepared for multiple stages of the data warehouse architecture.
 Moreover, it supports process automation to create and maintain self-regulating data pipelines.

 2. Application Integration

 According to The State of SaaS Sprawl in 2021, a typical organization deals with hundreds of applications, and the main challenge is to make these applications work together.
-Application integration helps achieve synergy between on-premises and cloud applications, such as Salesforce, and Microsoft Dynamics CRM.
+Application integration helps achieve synergy between on-premises and cloud applications, such as Salesforce and Microsoft Dynamics CRM.
 With ETL, you can quickly extract data from all applications and consolidate it into a unified view.